libktx/ktx/scene2d/README.md

   }
 }
 ```

+This ensures that the layout of your code will translate to the actual widgets hierarchy in the GUI.

 While certainly less verbose than Java, this DSL would not be very useful without the possibility to customize
 the widgets.
 Let's consider this example of widget customization written in Java: